 So make sure you make your calculations regarding food, health expenses and his toys or more accessories, such as in a dog playpen.
 Your bill will increase.
 The bigger the dog, the bigger the bill.
 But mind not, if the breed of the dog is small, the chance his health will be lesser than the others is higher.
 Did you know about that?

 Some websites about Dogs have good articles and tips about what to buy and to make you think, and calculate, what your costs can be when you get your dog.

-Taking care of a Dog is time consuming.
-I always refer this.
-Is like having a child.
+Taking care of a Dog is time-consuming.
+I always refer to this: It is like having a child.
 From having your vacations with them to a specific hotel that can accommodate your dog, to leaving your dog in a place that takes care of them (hotels) or having daily activities with them.